 Parking at Opryland Hotel when you don’t have a reservation

-The hotel parking is $35 for a visit.
+Opryland hotel parking is $35 for a visit.
 That’s a hefty price to walk around the free gardens.
-I recommend parking your car FOR FREE at Opry Mills Mall shopping center near the movie complex and walking the short distance to the hotel entrance.
+I recommend parking your car FOR FREE at Opry Mills Mall shopping center near the movie complex and walking a short distance to the hotel entrance.
 The lot was so empty when we visited!
 We were able to easily park our large motorhome near the walkway to the Opryland hotel.

 Side note: After you are done taking photos at Opryland Resort Gardens, walk over to Opry Mills Mall and get some shopping done!
 There are a lot of good stores that will satisfy the shopaholic.

 After parking for free at Opry Mills Mall, walk between the white fence and follow the signs toward the Gaylord Opryland Events Center, continuing past the Center and under the green awning.
 Following this walkway will lead you to the Delta entrance to the Opryland Hotel Resort Gardens!